During the last 60 years it has championed contemporary British painting for over two decades longer than any other art prize of similar size.

 The original aims of John Moores were:

-'To give Merseyside the chance to see an exhibition of painting and sculpture embracing the best and most vital work being done today throughout the country'
+'To give Merseyside the chance to see an exhibition of painting and sculpture embracing the best and most vital work being done today throughout the country'and

 'To encourage contemporary artists, particularly the young and progressive'